SergeiShtepa/linux/Documentation/block/blkfilter.rst

 The ioctl BLKFILTER_ATTACH allows user-space programs to attach a block device filter to a block device.
 The ioctl BLKFILTER_DETACH allows user-space programs to detach it.
-Both ioctls use &struct blkfilter_name.
+Ioctls use &struct blkfilter_attach and &struct blkfilter_detach.
 The ioctl BLKFILTER_CTL allows user-space programs to send a filter-specific command.
 It use &struct blkfilter_ctl.

 .. kernel-doc:: include/uapi/linux/blk-filter.h